Heimbrand/CleanCodeLabb1/README.txt

-### About
+## Hello!👋 This repo showcases Clean code, SOLID and TDD!

-# A repo showcasing Clean Code, SOLID principles and TDD with xUnit
+---